 - Fiscal environment In both its mandates, OWA must allocate its resources prudently and effectively to maximize impact and benefit. - WSIAT Caseload Reduction This is the most important external factor.
-1,265 cases - 44% of OWA's caseload of 2,874 - were in WSIAT's appeals inventory as of March 31, 2017, down from the maximum level of 1,626 on September 30, 2015 but still significantly affecting OWA's case turnover and its ability to serve new clients.
-OWA's WSIAT inventory was reduced to 968 (308 - 24%%) by October 31, 2017, already well exceeding OWA's reduction target of 160 for the entire fiscal year.
-It is projected that inventory reduction will continue, likely at a slower pace, through the rest of 2017-18.
-From 2018-19 through 2020-21, WSIAT will continue to offer OWA more hearings than in the past.
-OWA must be ready to accept those hearings as the key to helping to reduce WSIAT's inventory and achieve OWA's ideal target level of 650 cases at WSIAT.
+1,276 cases - 44% of OWA's caseload of 2,900 - were in WSIAT's case inventory as of March 31, 2017, affecting OWA's case turnover and its ability to serve new clients.
+From 2017-18 through 2019-20, WSIAT will continue to add significant resources and will be offering OWA more hearings than in 2015-16 and 2016-17.
+OWA must be ready to accept those hearings as the key to helping to reduce WSIAT's inventory. - Growing number of priority cases The OWA has experienced a continuing increase in priority cases such as occupational cancer (with clusters in Peterborough, Sarnia, Timmins, Elliot Lake and Kitchener-Waterloo) and of workers in severe psychological and financial crisis.
+In 2015-16, 121 such cases were accepted.
+Almost as many (108) were accepted in just the first half of 2016-17, with a total projection of over 190 for the full fiscal year.
+It is anticipated that 2017-18 will also see around 200 priority cases.
+OWA must be able to accept these cases while simultaneously focusing on WSIAT caseload reduction.